HARP

 Appassionata Quatuor Pan-pipe, violin, cello & harp quartet, was founded in Geneva in 1990 by the violoncellist Marc-André Thiébaud.
 The exceptional uniting of such brilliant and varied instruments with such virtuosity and melody, favours a new approach to music.

-Click for further detailsArabesque: A journey into Harp Artistry by Isabelle Perrin with Northwest Sinfonietta.
+Click for further detailsArabesque: A journey into Harp Artistry - Isabelle Perrin with Northwest Sinfonietta.

 The summer of 1996 brought a most unusual sight to Tacoma, Washington.
 Eight hundred harpists converged on the streets of this usually peaceful Northwest city as guests of the Sixth World Harp Congress.
 The Northwest Sinfonietta and I were engaged to perform 15 concertos with 15 of the world’s finest soloists.
 Isabelle Perrin stood Out for her distinctive sound and musicianship.
 We have since become great friends and have collaborated on many projects.
 This recording is a tribute to her superb artistry and marvelous instrument.